turingschool/curriculum/source/projects/contact_manager.markdown

 Next let's integrate [Heroku](http://www.heroku.com/).

-If you don't already have one, you'll need to create a Heroku account.

-Then download and install the Heroku Toolbelt.

 {% terminal %}
 $ heroku create --stack cedar
 {% endterminal %}

-The toolbelt will ask for your username and password the first time you run `heroku create`, but after that you'll be using an SSH key for authentication.
+The toolbelt will ask for your username and password the first time you run the create, but after that you'll be using an SSH key for authentication.

 After running the create command, you'll get back the URL where the app is accessible.
 Try loading the URL in your browser and you'll see the generic Heroku splash screen.
 It's not running your code yet so push your project to Heroku.